Office for Rent in Bangkok Information

 Rent-free Fitting Out Period

-This depends on the sizes of the office space leased.
+This depends on the size of the Bangkok offices for the rented space leased.
 For example, a tenant with 1,000 square metres should be able to get a two month rent-free period for fitting out.

 Bangkok Office Running Costs